alx-mp4/Crates/README.md

 - 🔁 Live reload of configuration

 ### Logging & Integrations
-- 📱 Discord webhook integration with customizable avatar (Minotar)
+- 📱 Discord webhook integration with customizable avatar
+- 💬 In-game message congratulating you on your award; if it's EPIC or LEGENDARY, everyone will see it

 ---
 ## 🤝 Contributions, Suggestions, and Issues